yyexela/FSSS/README.md

 ### Considerations
 * Try to reduce vibrations for the camera as much as possible, since slight deviations between images will result in large errors in FSSS.
 * If the wedge is in the moving image, outline the area of the wedge in the moving image, fill that area with pure red (#FF00000) and make sure that same area is also red in the still image.
+For example, see [here]().

 ## Pre-Processing Images
 * It is impossible to have two images where there is no deviation between the two.
 * So, we want to use [Image Registration](https://www.mathworks.com/help/images/ref/fitgeotrans.html) to re-align the images as best as possible.
 * The file `/ImageProcessing/ProjectionDistortion.m` contains code to perform a fit for your still and moving images.
-* First, crop the still and moving image so only the dot pattern and maybe a wedge is visible.
+* First, crop the still and moving image so only the dot pattern is visible (a wedge can be on the dot pattern, that's OK).
 * Then, in `ProjectionDistortion.m` read in a pair of still and moving images you are interested in aligning and select *fixed points* between the two images (this is why we have zip-ties in the image, since we don't expect them to differ in location between images).
 * Close the window when you're done and the program will spit out your still and moving image, except they're aligned better.
 * `/ImageProcessing/red_cyan.m` shows the two images overlayed, getting a better sense of how well the image registration worked.
 Similar code is run after you do the fit in `/ImageProcessing/ProjectionDistortion.m`.